 - 2 tablespoons of coconut flour (Can be subbed out for another flour using 3:1 ratio)

 - 2 tablespoons milk (I use Coconut Almond Milk for it to be dairy free)

 - Sweetener if desired (I didn’t think it needed any but I would suggest honey or maple syrup if you like things more sweet.
-I do have a major sweet tooth and I thought these were perfect without anything added.)

 - Preheat the oven to 350 degrees Fahrenheit.

 - Spray your donut pan with cooking spray.
 I bought my donut pan on amazon.

 - Measure your cheerios and then stick in a food processor or blender to make it flour like.
 Dump it into a mixing bowl.